m4sterbunny/Demo/source/pages/blockchain.rst

 User Docs
 ---------

-For StarkWare, I have edited large components of the StarkExV3_ documentation.
+For StarkWare, I edited large components of the StarkExV3_ documentation.
 Writing in Markdown; building in GitBook.

 I have also refactored these Cairo_ docs for StarkNet_; now, if only the devs would actually merge the PR!
 Writing in rST; building with Sphinx/Read the Docs.